 -

 Use Reliable Sources: When researching flags, be sure to use reliable sources, such as government websites, academic journals, and reputable historical organizations.
-Avoid relying on biased or inaccurate information.
+Avoid relying on biased or inaccurate information And that's really what it comes down to..

 -